 Hamilton's Climate Action Strategy

-The City is creating a first ever Community Climate Change Advisory Committee - an important piece of Hamilton’s Climate Action Strategy.
+The City is creating a first ever Community Climate Change Advisory Committee (CCAC) - an important piece of Hamilton’s Climate Action Strategy.

 On March 27, 2019 Hamilton City Council declared a Climate Change Emergency.
 The City of Hamilton is on a mission to achieve net zero greenhouse gas emissions by 2050 and prepare for the unavoidable impacts of climate change.